ScottWe/solidity-1/tutorials/5_client_data.md

   1. We must instrument the property, just as we have done in [previous tutorials](3_transactions.md).
-  2. Before each transaction, we must place new values in each interference entry.
+  2. Before each transaction, we must place new values in each interference entry of `Fund.invested`.

 If we were to stop after step one, we would be left with a bounded model, just as we had constructed in [tutorial 3](3_transactions.md).
-To generalize this to an arbitrary number of clients, we must begin each transaction by placing new values at each interference entry.
+To generalize this to an arbitrary number of clients, we must begin each transaction with new values at each interference vertex.
 Intuitively, we can think of this as allowing a new client from the same client group to make a move.
 Let's see how this looks in practice.

 In general, we must instrument the property against any arbitrary clients.
-In fact, we will see an example of this in the next tutorial.
-However, in our property, the clients are not arbitrary.
+We will see an example of this in the next tutorial.
+However, for our simple property, the clients are not arbitrary.
 They are bounded to the sender and recipient of each `Fund.transfer(address,uint256)` call.
 Given this insight, we first add global ghost variables to track the pre- and post-investments of both